bquanman/CTF-Writeup/README.md

 # CTF-Writeups
-## Some writeups of the challenges i solved in CTFs
+## Some writeups of the challenges i solved and created in CTFs